5 Yuletastic Christmas Maths Activities

 So, the teachers here at Third Space Learning have put their heads together and made things a little easier for you by listing our five favourite Ks1 & KS2 Christmas Maths activities that we turn to in this hectic period.

-They’re all quick to implement and can be incorporated within whatever else you’re teaching that day just for a bit of Christmas Maths fun, so all that’s left to do is sit back, relax and pick your favourite activity from the list!
+These fun maths lessons all quick to implement and can be incorporated within whatever else you’re teaching that day just for a bit of Christmas fun, so all that’s left to do is sit back, relax and pick your favourite activity from the list!